 June 27- July 11

 Designed for fearless and inquisitive young women, SITI is perfect for students looking to develop their STEM skills in both lecture and laboratory settings.
 Using the city as a supplemental classroom, you’ll be able to explore science, technology, engineering, and mathematics in motion by visiting job sites and liaising with city organizations.
-This program is designed to help students gain a better sense of the skills needed to excel in a STEM program at a top tier college.
-Students will also have the opportunity to conduct a small research project in collaboration with your peers and the program will end with a poster presentation of your original research.
+In addition to your coursework, this program begins to address some of the inequalities that women face in the STEM field and how we can begin to rewrite the narrative with our presence.

 June 27- July 11

 Home to over 100 museums, a handful of the tallest skyscrapers in the world, and arguably the world's biggest Fashion Weeks, New York serves as an art, fashion, cultural and architectural capital.
 Students will develop a nuanced understanding of the social, political, and economic impact of art and fashion and how they fit into either (or both) of these industries.Academic work is supplemented by sessions on the business of the art and fashion industries, museum studies, art and social justice, and much more.
 This program takes students from theory to practice in a New York minute.